yash-bixt/DIY_Arduino/README.md

 It’s crafted to help you deeply understand how Arduino works at the MCU level.

-Key Features
+> Key Features:

-Bare-metal MCU setup using Atmega16A (no Arduino bootloader required)
+1. Bare-metal MCU setup using Atmega16A (no Arduino bootloader required)

-External crystal oscillator for precise clocking
+2. External crystal oscillator for precise clocking

-5 V power regulation for stable MCU operation
+3. 5 V power regulation for stable MCU operation

-Arduino-style pin layout, including digital I/O, ADC, PWM, and power pins
+4. Arduino-style pin layout, including digital I/O, ADC, PWM, and power pins

-Firmware programming options:
+> Firmware programming options:

 C via avr-gcc and AVRDUDE